robalb/my-website/astro-website/src/pages/about.md

 and distributed systems.

-This website is my personal blog, where I write about any topic that I find interesting and where I host my web-based projects.
+This website is my personal blog, where I occasionally write about any topic that I find interesting and where I host my web-based projects.

 ## skills